 Deep down, everyone wants to be accepted by their peers.
 Unfortunately, the desire to be viewed as a "normal person" leads to bullying within the gay community.
 People think that if they associate with someone different, like me, everyone around them will think that they're different too.
 It's an obstacle that a lot of gay people have to face.

 I've got one of the rarest types of dwarfism; it's called Schmid metaphyseal chondrodysplasia.
 The most common type of dwarfism is achondroplasia.
 I would imagine dating would be much harder for people with achondroplasia because they're smaller.
 I have little to no difficulties with dating because people who have my form of dwarfism are taller than those with other types of dwarfism.

 What do you think could be done to remove the stigma that LGBT little people are sometimes faced with?

 More media attention could be given to us.
 Little people have a lot of stereotypes.
 I think if we got our voices out to the people, more of them would understand.
 The reason we are mistreated is because people don't understand.
 We live in a world where people think that "midget" is the proper medical term.
 It's time to change that.

 Yeah, plenty of mainstream newspapers and TV channels still use that word.

 The problem is that our voices aren't being heard.
-People use derogatory terms without even realising how hurtful they can be.
-Most people who ask me about my dwarfism use the term "midget" without realising it's politically incorrect.
+People use derogatory terms without even realizing how hurtful they can be.
+Most people who ask me about my dwarfism use the term "midget" without realizing it's politically incorrect.